het-prajapati/README/README.md

 <!---
-het-prajapati/het-prajapati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+het-prajapati/README is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
 --->

 ### Hello, I'm Het  👋